Keyboard shortcuts

 1. Open the dashboard

-2. Find your project (search or click)
+2. Find your project by searching or clicking

 3. Read: status → next → TODOs → recent activity